akiryk/tutorials-learning-lessons/typescript.md

 These are both ways to give a name to a structure we can import and export.
 Type aliases are eager; interfaces are lazy.

+### Personal Note
+While Interfaces seem to give more power, by being extensible, that might actually not be a good thing.
+It means you could have more than one interface with the same name; overloading can be difficult for other devs to follow.
+Type aliases can do the same things and may be a better option.

 ### Type Aliases
 Just a way to give a type a name: